fawad-khan-1/Cash-Register-with-HMI_V17_1/README.md

-# PLC & HMI Cash Register System
+# Siemens PLC & HMI Cash Register System

 This project implements a PLC-controlled Human-Machine Interface (HMI) for a fictional fast-food restaurant cash register.
-It was developed as part of a university industrial automation course using Siemens TIA Portal.
+It was developed as part of a university industrial automation course using the Siemens HMI platform.

+The project combines PLC ladder logic with a two-screen HMI application.
+The HMI provides the user interface for placing customer orders, displaying quantities and the calculated bill, selecting dine-in or takeout orders, and allowing a manager to modify food prices.

-The project combines PLC ladder logic with an HMI interface that allows a user to select menu items and calculate an order total.
-The project was originally implemented and tested using PLC and HMI equipment available in the university laboratory.
+The completed project was originally implemented and tested using PLC and HMI equipment available in the university automation laboratory.

 ## Project Features

 - PLC programming using Ladder Logic
-- HMI interface development
+- Siemens HMI development
+- Two-screen HMI application
-- HMI buttons for selecting menu items
+- HMI buttons for placing customer orders
-- PLC/HMI tag communication
-- Order price calculations
+- Display of food items and quantities ordered
+- Dine-in and takeout order selection
-- Sales tax calculation
+- Automatic sales tax calculation for dine-in orders
-- Display of the final order total
+- Display of the calculated food bill
+- Manager interface for changing food prices
+- HMI buttons and text I/O fields linked to PLC logic
-- Multiple HMI screens for user interaction
+- Physical PLC and HMI implementation

-## Example Menu Items

-The HMI was designed to simulate the ordering system of a fast-food restaurant and included items such as:

-- Burgers
-- Combo meals
-- French fries
+## HMI Operation

+The cash register application uses two HMI screens.

+### Customer Order Screen

+The first screen provides the main cash register interface.

+It allows the operator to:

-- Drinks
+- View food items

-The interface allows menu selections to interact with the PLC program, which performs the required calculations and updates the information displayed through the HMI.
+- View the quantity ordered
+- Place a customer's order
+- Select dine-in or takeout
+- View the calculated food bill

+For dine-in orders, the program applies a 6.25% sales tax.
+Takeout orders do not have the sales tax applied.

+### Manager Price Screen

+A button on the first screen allows access to a second HMI screen.

+This screen allows the manager to change the prices of food items using input fields.

+A navigation button on the second screen returns the user to the main ordering screen.

+## PLC and HMI Integration

+The project began with the cash-register control logic implemented using Ladder Logic.

+The PLC logic was then linked to the HMI application so that the program's inputs and outputs could be controlled and displayed through HMI elements such as buttons and text I/O fields.

+This replaced the physical breadboard buttons and program-window displays used in an earlier wired version of the cash register exercise with an HMI-based user interface.

 ## Technologies